Catherine Gasquoine Hartley: Life

 Hartley continued to write books with Albert Calvert on the Spanish Prado Museum and the Spanish painters Velázquez and El Greco.
 Their books were favourably reviewed at home, in Spain and the United States.
-In 1910 she took an interest in Galicia which began with a trip organised by the British International Association of Journalists.
+In 1910, she took an interest in Galicia which began with a trip organised by the British International Association of Journalists.
 Her advocacy for the region saw her publish Spain Revisited: a Summer Holiday in Galicia in 1911 (which was translated into Galician in 1999).
 Her 1912 publication The Story of Santiago de Compostela was much more controversial.
 Nine years after it was published she and its publisher were successfully sued for plagiarism by Annette Meakin.
 Meakin showed that Hartley's book was too similar to her book Galicia, the Switzerland of Spain.
 As part of the settlement Hartley's book was removed from libraries.
 In 1913, she published her final book on Spain, The Cathedrals of Southern Spain.

 Hartley's husband had published Modern Woman and How to Manage Her in 1909 and he continued to publish controversial titles about women, polygamy and sex education.
 Before they divorced in 1915, Hartley adopted a son, Leslie, who had been born in 1904.
 Single again, she investigated new areas in her writing where she investigated social issues including motherhood and sex.
-In 1916 she wrote Children of the Empire with her new husband Arthur Daniel Lewis.
-Her latter works were The Position of Women in Primitive Society, Motherhood and the Relationships of the Sexes, Woman's Wild Oats: Essays on the Re-fixing of Moral Standards, Divorce (Today and Tomorrow), Mind of the Naughty Child and latterly Women, Children, Love and Marriage in 1924.
+In 1916 she wrote Children of the Empire with her new husband, the Zionist journalist Arthur Daniel Lewis.
+Her latter works were The Position of Women in primitive society, Motherhood and the Relationships of the Sexes, Woman's Wild Oats: Essays on the Re-fixing of Moral Standards, Divorce (Today and Tomorrow), Mind of the Naughty Child and latterly Women, Children, Love and Marriage in 1924.

-She was hit by a van in 1928 and as a result died on 9 June.
+She was hit by a van on 7 June 1928 and died two days later.
 Hartley was buried in the Willesden Jewish Cemetery next to her second husband.